flankmekid/password-analyzer/README.md

 H = L * log2(N)
 ```

-where `L` is the password length and `N` is the size of the character pool used (lowercase = 26, + uppercase = 52, + digits = 62, + symbols = 94).
+where `L` is the password length and `N` is the size of the character pool used (lowercase = 26, + uppercase = 52, + digits = 62, + symbols ~= 82).

-- raw entropy alone isn't enough — `aaaaaaaaaaaaa` scores high by the formula but is obviously terrible. that's what the pattern penalties fix.
+- note: `aaaaaaaaaaaaa` scores high by the formula but is obviously terrible, adding pattern penalties fixes this issue.

 ### pattern penalties